All Episodes

 Kevin Bishop, the BBC's Moscow bureau chief, tweeted that the reception area of his hotel didn't have its floor laid, but it did have a picture of Russian President Vladimir Putin.

-This is the winter Olympics where in fact uh they're going to be doing the ski jump, the sc they're gonna come down the ski jump and land in a giant pile of left-wing journalist fecal matter, apparently.
+They're going to come down the ski jump and land in a giant pile of left-wing journalist fecal matter, apparently.

-That's what the Russians don't want, so they've said if if you need to do a job near or on the snow surface area, please remove dirty snow with shovel.
+So they've said, if you need to do a job near or on the snow surface area, please remove dirty snow with shovel.

-They have the measure of these judges.
+They have the measure of these journals.

 But you know, you know the way Putin is.

-Uh you'll know that he would have, if he could have, he would have wanted to impress these guys.
+You'll know that he would have, if he could have, he would have wanted to impress these guys.

-There are there are uh I saw a fascinating statistic a couple of years ago.
+I saw a fascinating statistic a couple of years ago.

-There are more butlers in London now, but they're not working for Dukes and Viscounts and so forth.
+There are more butlers in London now, but they're not working for dukes and viscounts and so forth.

-They're working for Russian oligarchs who are like the richest guys on the planet.
+They're working for Russian oligarchs who are like the richest guys on the planet because they cream off everything.

-Uh when you when you when you got a contract, when you put in a beard, when uh when you uh agree to perform, they cream everything off.
+When you've got a contract, when you put in a bid, when you agree to perform, they cream everything off all the way down the side.

-It's like a big giant keystone pipeline full of holes all along the way, as everybody's getting their cut.
+It's like a big, giant keystone pipeline full of holes all along the way as everybody's getting their cut.

-And so when it gets to the actual resort hotel uh next to the Olympics uh ski area, there's no floor where the floor should be, there's no shower curtain, uh they're just finishing off the room, the rooms the rooms aren't ready and all because it's because it's rotten and corrupt and only a few benefit.
+And so when it gets to the actual resort hotel next to the Olympics ski area, there's no floor where the floor should be.

-And that's and that's the world we're building here.
+And that's the world we're building here.

-Uh not to the same degree, not yet, but if you look at the cronyism in Obamacare, Obamacare can find money.
+Not to the same degree, not yet, but if you look at the cronyism in Obamacare, Obamacare can find money.

-It can't find a it can't arrange things so this lady Danielle, quoted in the LA Times, can get to a her oncologist and find that her oncologist is part of the Obamacare plan, but it can send millions of dollars and millions and millions of millions to favored cronies like Acorn for Obamacare outreach.
+So this lady Danielle, quoted in the LA Times, can get to her oncologist and find that her oncologist is part of the Obamacare plan.

 And it's exactly the same thing.